NetworkBlockDevice/nbd/doc/proto.md

     A client MUST NOT send a trim request unless `NBD_FLAG_SEND_TRIM` was set in the transmission flags field.

+* `NBD_CMD_CACHE` (5)

+    A cache request.
+The client is informing the server that it plans to access the area specified by *offset* and *length*.
+The server MAY use this information to speed up further access to that area (for example, by performing the actions of `NBD_CMD_READ` but replying with just status instead of a payload, by using posix_fadvise(), or by retrieving remote data into a local cache so that future reads and unaligned writes to that region are faster).
+However, it is unspecified what the server's actual caching mechanism is (if any), whether there is a limit on how much can be cached at once, and whether writes to a cached region have write-through or write-back semantics.
+Thus, even when this command reports success, there is no guarantee of an actual performance gain.
+A future version of this standard may add command flags to request particular caching behaviors, where a server would reply with an error if that behavior cannot be accomplished.

+    If an error occurs, the server MUST set the appropriate error code in the error field.
+However failure on this operation does not imply that further read and write requests on this area will fail, and, other than any difference in performance, there MUST NOT be any difference in semantics compared to if the client had not used this command.
+When no command flags are in use, the server MAY send a reply prior to the requested area being fully cached.

+    Note that client implementations exist which attempt to send a cache request even when `NBD_FLAG_SEND_CACHE` was not set in the transmission flags field, however, these implementations do not use any command flags.
+A server MAY advertise `NBD_FLAG_SEND_CACHE` even if the command has no effect or always fails with `EINVAL`; however, if it advertised the command, the server MUST reject any command flags it does not recognize.

 * `NBD_CMD_WRITE_ZEROES` (6)

     A write request with no payload. *Offset* and *length* define the